schwarper/CS2MenuManager/README.md

 menu.Display(player);
 ```

+## Adding Submenus
-2. You can add submenus to any menu.
+You can add submenus to any menu.
 Here's how to link a submenu:
 ```csharp
 menu.PrevMenu = AnySubMenu();